chris-bz/chris-bz.github.io/_posts/2020-09-07-converting-date-to-iso8601-in-python.md

 			day = '0' + day
 {% endhighlight %}

-First is the case of month being a word (as in containing letters, not in regex sense, where digits also qualify as words) and month_day search returning only one object.
-If we have a year, some word and some digit, it is safe to assume that the word is a month and the digit is a day.
+First is the case of month being a word (as in containing letters, not in regex sense, where digits also qualify as word characters) and month_day search returning only one object.

+If we have year, some word and some digit, it is safe to assume that that word is month and the digit is day.
 So we set up both variables, giving us a first potential complete set of year, month and day variables.

 The last two lines are important.
 ISO 8601 does not accept single-digit numbers, neither for date nor for time.
 If the input format is 'Sep 1, 1995', the day needs '0' in front of 1.